Dromore, County Down

-Dromore is a small market town and civil parish in County Down, Northern Ireland.
-It lies within the local government district of Armagh City, Banbridge and Craigavon.
-It is 19 mi southwest of Belfast, on the A1 Belfast–Dublin road.
+Dromore is a market town and civil parish in County Down, Northern Ireland, situated on the River Lagan.
+It lies within the local government district of Armagh City, Banbridge and Craigavon, about 19 mi southwest of Belfast, on the A1 Belfast–Dublin road.
 The 2021 census recorded a population of 6,492.

 The town's centre is Market Square, which has a rare set of stocks.
 It is in the old linen manufacturing district.
 Dromore has the remains of a castle and earthworks, although these have modern buildings surrounding them, a large motte and bailey or encampment (known locally as "the Mound"), and an earlier earthwork known as the Priest's Mount on the Maypole Hill.

 History

 The name Dromore is an anglicisation of the Irish Druim Mór (modern Irish Droim Mór) meaning "large ridge", with historic anglicisations including Drumore, Drummore and Drummor.

 The town features a well-preserved Norman motte and bailey that was constructed by John de Courcy in the early 13th century, shortly after the Norman invasion of Ireland.
 Known locally as "the Mound", the fort occupies a prominent site to the east of the town centre and has views along the valley of the River Lagan.
 Dromore remained under Anglo-Norman control until it was captured and destroyed by Edward Bruce during the Irish-Bruce wars of 1315.